jmpessoa/lazandroidmodulewizard/demos/Eclipse/AppSqliteDemo1/readme.txt

 9. Hint 1: you can edit "*.bat" to extend/modify some command or to fix some incorrect info/path!

 10.Hint 2: you can edit "build.xml" to set another Android target ex. "android-18" or "android-19" etc.
+   WARNING: Yes, if after run  "build.*" the folder "...\bin" is still empty then try another target!

-11.Warning: After a new [Lazarus IDE]-> "run->build" do not forget to run again: "build.bat" and "install.bat" !
+11.WARNING: After a new [Lazarus IDE]-> "run->build" do not forget to run again: "build.bat" and "install.bat" !

+12. Linux users: use "build.sh" , "install.sh" , "uninstall.sh" and "logcat.sh" [thanks to Stephano!]
+    WARNING: All demos Apps was generate on windows system!
+So, please,  edit the *.sh to correct paths one!

+13. WARNING, before to execute "build-release.bat [.sh]"  you need execute "-release.keystore.bat [.sh]"!
+    Please, read "readme-keytool-input.txt!"

+14. PLEASE, for more info, look for "How to use the Demos" in "Laz Android Module Wizard" readme.txt!!

 ....
 Thank you!